huuhghhgyg/ColorPdfSpliter/README_EN.md

 ## Usage
 ### Windows
+1. Download the [repository](https://github.com/huuhghhgyg/ColorPdfSpliter/archive/refs/heads/main.zip) by either clicking on the link or using the "clone" button in the upper right corner of this repository.

-1. Make sure you have Python3 installed on your computer.
-Run `initialize.bat` to install the required dependencies.
-If you don't have Python3 installed on your computer, please download and install it from the [Python official website](https://www.python.org/downloads/).
+2. Ensure that Python3 is installed on your computer.
+Run `initialize.bat` to install the necessary dependencies.
+If Python3 is not installed on your computer, you can download and install it from the [Python official website](https://www.python.org/downloads/).

-2. **Run**: After the installation is complete, place the PDF files to be split in the current directory.
-Run `run.bat` to split all PDF files in the current directory.
+3. **Run:** After the installation is complete, place the PDF file(s) you want to split into the current directory.
+Run `run.bat`, and it will split all the PDF files in the current directory.

-   - If there is only one file, the split files will be placed directly in the current directory.
+    * If there is only one file, the split files will be placed directly in the current directory.
-   - If you put in multiple files, the split files will be placed in the `./export` folder.
-This is the default path.
-You can modify the export path by modifying the `ExportDir` parameter in the source file.
+    * If you have multiple files, the split files will be placed in the `./export` folder.
+This is the default path, and you can modify the export path by changing the `ExportDir` parameter in the source file.

 ### Linux
 Linux users should be relatively rare, so using the command line is also very convenient (no double click needed 😋)